arjan/exstatic/README.md

 Performance
 -----------

-Initial tests show that the performance is ~2x that of the regular `Plug.Static`.
+Initial tests show that the performance is about a 70% increase compared to the vanilla `Plug.Static`.